compuphase/Black-Magic-Probe-Book/source/bmtrace_help.md

 *Search*
 : Opens a dialog in which you can type a word to search for, in the list.
-While the dialog is open, you can click on the Find button to search for the next occurrence.
+While the dialog is open, you can click on the "Find" button to search for the next occurrence.
 The search wraps back to the top after searching beyond the last match.